DAILY DISCIPLINE #62

 Day 23 Why is the obedience that we show to our authorities linked with our obedience to God?

-Day 24 What are the consequences for disobedience?
+Day 24 What are the consequences of disobedience?

 I Samuel 12:15 / Ephesians 5:6 / 2 Thessalonians 1:8/